skhccc87/skhccc87/README.md

 ### Hi there 👋
-My name is Surya
+My name is Surya.
-I have a lot of experiences in IT Service such as computers, laptops, printers, networking, etc Now i am learning to some coding again just like in the college Always great to learn new things and thinks
+I have a lot of experiences in IT Service such as computers, laptops, printers, networking, etc.
+Now i am learning to some coding again just like in the college.
+Always great to learn new things and thinks.
 Good luck !!!

 <!--